ojitha/ojitha.github.io/_posts/2022-04-08-Create-IGWndNAT-using-AWS.md

           !Sub ${NetworkStack}-VpcId
 ```

 Here `AWS::StackName` is the current stack name, for example `oj-test-igwandnat-stack`.
-The IGW has to create in the current stack and attach to the VPC which is provided via `NetworkStack` from the parameter as shown in the line# 17.
+The IGW has to create in the current stack and attached to the VPC, which is provided via `NetworkStack` from the parameter as shown in line# 17.
 The `VpcId` is derived property.

 ## Route Tables